TayMcKenzieNZ/NZPoliceVan/README.md

 - Download zip folder

-- Remove `-main` from folder name and place in your `resources` folder or in a vehicle related folder in your FiveM server
+- Remove `-main` from folder name and rename it to `NZPDVan`

+- Place in your `resources` folder or in a vehicle related folder in your FiveM server

-- Add `NZPoliceVan` to your `server.cfg`
+- Add `NZPDVan` to your `server.cfg`

 Enjoy